Azure/blobporter/README.md

 - `-b`, `--block_size` *string* desired size of each blob block.
 Can be specified as an integer byte count or integer suffixed with B, KB or MB (default "4MB", maximum "100MB").

+  - The block size could have a significant memory impact.
+If you are using large blocks reduce the number of readers and workers (-r and -g) parameters to reduce the memory pressure during the transfer.

-  - *Note:* For files larger than 200GB, this parameter must be set to a value higher than 4MB.
+  - For files larger than 200GB, this parameter must be set to a value higher than 4MB.
 The minimum block size is defined by the following formula:

     - `Minimum Block Size = File Size / 50000`